CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.2 Personal.md

 ### 4.1 Literature

-Further information on hazards and safety measures in the area of ​​"personnel" can be found in the following publications, among others:
+Further information on hazards and safety measures in the area of ​​"Personnel" can be found in the following publications, among others:

 * #### [27001] ISO / IEC 27001: 2013